Open Enrollment for Health Insurance: Dates, Deadlines & What Happens If You Miss It

 Frequently Asked Questions

-For most states using the federal ACA Marketplace, open enrollment for 2026 coverage ran from November 1, 2025 through January 15, 2026.
-Several state-run exchanges, including California, New York, and New Jersey, extended their deadlines to January 31, 2026.
-Medicare's Annual Enrollment Period ran October 15 – December 7, 2025.
-Employer plan dates vary by company and are typically set in the fall.
+For most states using the federal ACA Marketplace, open enrollment for 2027 coverage runs November 1, 2026 through December 15, 2026.
+This is one month shorter than prior years due to new CMS rules.
+A handful of state-based exchanges, including California, New York, and New Jersey, extend their deadlines to December 31, 2026.
+Medicare's Annual Enrollment Period runs October 15 – December 7, 2026.

 How long is open enrollment for health insurance?

-The federal ACA Marketplace open enrollment window lasts approximately 2.5 months — from November 1 to January 15.
-Some state exchanges extend it slightly, while others (like Idaho) close earlier.
+The federal ACA Marketplace open enrollment window for 2027 coverage lasts just 6 weeks, from November 1 to December 15, 2026, down from 10+ weeks in prior years.
+State-based exchanges can run up to nine weeks but must end by December 31, 2026.
 Employer open enrollment is typically a 2 to 4 week window set by the company.
 Medicare's Annual Enrollment Period runs exactly 54 days (October 15 – December 7).

 What happens if I miss open enrollment for health insurance?

 If you miss open enrollment, you generally cannot enroll in an ACA Marketplace or employer plan until the following year.
-However, if you experience a qualifying life event — like losing job-based coverage, getting married, or having a child — you may qualify for a Special Enrollment Period that gives you 60 days to enroll.
-Medicaid and CHIP are available year-round for those who qualify based on income.
+However, if you experience a qualifying life event such as losing job-based coverage, getting married, or having a child, you may qualify for a Special Enrollment Period that gives you 60 days to enroll.
+Medicaid and CHIP remain available year-round for those who qualify based on income, and short-term plans can fill gaps but are not ACA-compliant.

 Can I get health insurance outside of open enrollment?

 Yes, in certain situations.
-A qualifying life event triggers a Special Enrollment Period, allowing you to enroll in coverage within 60 days.
+A qualifying life event triggers a Special Enrollment Period, allowing you to enroll in coverage within 60 days, though you'll usually need to upload documentation before coverage starts.
 Medicaid and CHIP accept applications year-round.
-Short-term health plans can be purchased anytime in most states, but they are not ACA-compliant and may exclude pre-existing conditions.
-If you gain access to employer-sponsored coverage through a new job, you can typically enroll regardless of the calendar date.
+Short-term health plans can be purchased anytime in most states, but they may exclude pre-existing conditions and won't qualify you for subsidies.
+The year-round SEP that previously existed for households under 150% of the federal poverty level has been eliminated.

 A Special Enrollment Period (SEP) is a window outside of open enrollment that allows you to sign up for or change health insurance after a major life change.
 Qualifying events include losing existing health coverage, getting married or divorced, having or adopting a child, moving to a new coverage area, or gaining eligible immigration status.
-You typically have 60 days from the qualifying event to enroll.
-Documentation proving the qualifying event is usually required.
+You typically have 60 days from the qualifying event to enroll, and under the 2027 rules, exchanges must verify eligibility for at least 75% of SEP applicants.
+Be ready to upload documentation proving the qualifying event before your coverage activates.

 Compare Health Insurance Options in Ohio